foundata/guidelines/git-gitattributes.md

 - Excluding tests is the common mistake.
 Distribution maintainers run the test suite of the artifact they package; a test tree excluded from the export cannot be run and cannot be restored by packaging configuration.
+- Contributor documentation describes the repository's workflow: how to set up a development environment, how a change is reviewed, how a release is made.
+  Shipped in an artifact it sends its reader to tooling, paths and history that the artifact does not contain, and the people it is written for have the repository anyway.
 - For `export-ignore`, a directory pattern such as `.github` is enough, because the archive skips the whole tree.
 Other attributes do not work that way:
   Git's manual states that a directory pattern does not recursively apply to